sul-dlss/dor-services-app/README.md

 ## Reindexing all objects

-A full reindex can be invoked with `bundle exec rake indexer:reindex_jobs`.
+A full reindex can be invoked with `bin/rake indexer:reindex_jobs`.

 This will enqueue a number of `BatchReindexJob`s.